tleen/wp-humanity/README.md

-# wp-humanity
+# Humanity

-WordPress plugin to display an already existing humans.txt file.
+A WordPress plugin to serve the humans.txt file if present.
+This plugin does not allow the modification of that file via the admin area purposely to retain the original file as created by the developer(s).